10 Business Internships for High School Students

 Eligibility: High school students between the ages of 16 - 19

-Although Kaiser Permanente looks primarily into healthcare, the KP Launch program has several responsibilities that are primarily business and administration related.
-The KP Launch program explicitly explores non-medical careers in healthcare and has an internship program available for high school students.
-These include accounting, administration, R & D, and more.
-As an intern, you will be paid hourly minimum wage, and apart from practical experience, the internship also has weekly workshops on professional development and is a mentored internship.
+Although Kaiser Permanente primarily works in healthcare, the KP Launch program has several responsibilities that are business and administration related.
+The KP Launch program explores non-medical careers in healthcare.
+These include accounting, administration, R&D, and more.
+Apart from practical experience, the internship has weekly workshops on professional development and offers mentorship.

 Cost: No cost